k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/14_1_bulk_creation.md

 When the Catalog is in Edit mode, editing via the Bulk Edit screen is enabled.
 However, when the Catalog is in non-Edit mode, only viewing the bulk and removing entities from it is possible; properties cannot be modified in this mode.

-The **Common properties list** displays only the properties that are shared across all bulk-selected entities.
+The **Common properties list** displays the properties that are shared across all bulk-selected entities.
 If a property's values differ across the bulk-selected entities, only its name is displayed — without a value.

 Click [here](14_2_bulk_edit.md) to learn how to bulk-edit properties.